wp-plugins/zenfoliopress/readme.txt

 Tags: zenfolio, photo, gallery, photo gallery, photo collection, thumbnails Requires at least: 2.7
 Tested up to: 3.2
-Stable tag: 0.0.5
+Stable tag: 0.0.6

-The ZenfolioPress plugin allows users to easily incorporate their [Zenfolio](http://www.zenfolio.com) hosted photos, galleries and collections into their WordPress site.
+The ZenfolioPress plugin allows users to easily incorporate their Zenfolio hosted photos, galleries and collections into their WordPress site.

 == Description ==

-The ZenfolioPress plugin for WordPress allows users to easily incorporate their Zenfolio hosted photos, galleries and collection into their WordPress site.
+The ZenfolioPress plugin for WordPress allows users to easily incorporate their [Zenfolio](http://www.zenfolio.com) hosted photos, galleries and collection into their WordPress site.

 == Installation ==